Days Countdown

 Reasons for Observance

-- Health Implications: Poor air quality is linked to various chronic diseases, including respiratory infections, heart disease, and lung cancer.
+- Health Implications: Poor air quality is associated with respiratory illnesses, cardiovascular disease, and other chronic conditions.

 Key Themes and Initiatives